integralfx/MemTestHelper/DDR4 OC Guide.md

     * Z370(?)/Z390: [Asrock Timing Configurator v4.0.4](https://www.asrock.com/MB/Intel/X299%20OC%20Formula/index.asp#Download) (don't need an Asrock motherboard).
     * EVGA motherboards and Z170/Z270(?)/Z490: [Asrock Timing Configurator v4.0.3](https://www.asrock.com/mb/Intel/Z170%20OC%20Formula/#Download).
     * For Rocket Lake: [ASRock Timing Configurator v4.0.10](http://picx.xfastest.com/nickshih/asrock/AsrTCSetup(v4.0.10).rar)
+    * For Alder Lake: [ASRock Timing Configuator v4.0.13](https://drive.google.com/file/d/11A2CCcXbvAFLVNHPVP9EtZ4hwmsn2yFt/edit) or [MSI Dragon Ball](https://drive.google.com/file/d/1XmKv13D0MgC9fPaA91535wCe9ztoeaHV/view?usp=sharing)
   * AMD:
     * [ZenTimings](https://zentimings.protonrom.com/).

 ## Benchmarks
 * [AIDA64](https://www.aida64.com/downloads) - free 30 day trial.
 We'll be using the cache and memory benchmark (found under tools) to see how our memory is performing.
-You can right click the start benchmark button and run memory tests only to skip the cache tests.
+You can right-click the start benchmark button and run memory tests only to skip the cache tests.
 * [Intel Memory Latency Checker](https://software.intel.com/content/www/us/en/develop/articles/intelr-memory-latency-checker.html) - contains a lot of useful tests for measuring memory performance.
 More extensive data than AIDA64 and bandwidth numbers differ between the tests.
-Note that it must be run as administrator to disable prefetching.
+Note that it must be run as an administrator to disable prefetching.
 On AMD systems you may have to disable it in bios.
 * [xmrig](https://github.com/xmrig/xmrig) is very memory sensitive so it's useful to test the effects of specific timings.
-Run as admin with `--bench=1M` as a command line argument to start the benchmark.
+Run as admin with `--bench=1M` as a command-line argument to start the benchmark.
 Use the benchmark time to compare.
 * [MaxxMEM2](https://www.softpedia.com/get/System/Benchmarks/MaxxMEM2.shtml) - free alternative to AIDA64, but bandwidth tests seem to be a lot lower so it isn't directly comparable to AIDA64.
-* [Super Pi Mod v1.5 XS](https://www.techpowerup.com/download/super-pi/) - another memory sensitive benchmark, but I haven't used it as much as AIDA64.
+* [Super Pi Mod v1.5 XS](https://www.techpowerup.com/download/super-pi/) - another memory-sensitive benchmark, but I haven't used it as much as AIDA64.
 1M - 8M digits should be enough for a quick benchmark.
 You only need to look at the last (total) time, where lower is better.
 * [HWBOT x265 Benchmark](https://hwbot.org/benchmark/hwbot_x265_benchmark_-_1080p/) - I've heard that this benchmark is also sensitive to memory, but I haven't really tested it myself.
 * [PYPrime 2.x](https://github.com/monabuntur/PYPrime-2.x) - This benchmark is quick, and scales very well with CPU core clock, cache/FCLK, memory frequency, and timings